chriskimball/gameRec/README.md

 # Discription
 This application is centered around video games and recommending them based on ratings and reviews.
+- User Story
+I AM A Game enthusiast who is seeking game recommendations SO I WANT TO see reviews of games
+SO I CAN determine which game I should play next.

 # Table of Contents